 There are five lecture sections of this course with three different instructors: Jacqueline, Eyal, and Paul.
 You are welcome to attend office hours with any of us.

-Jacqueline is the course coordinator, which means that he deals with all administrative issues: missed work, problems with your grades, switching lab rooms, problems with assignment partners, the course website, and TA issues.
-If you're not sure who to contact, though, feel free to ask either of us!
+Jacqueline is the course coordinator, which means that she deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
+If you're not sure who to contact, though, feel free to ask any of us!

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes:

 - The first edition is out of date: it uses Python 2, not Python 3.
 Also, the material in the second edition is much, much closer to what we teach in this course.

 - You can purchase an eBook or a paper book. eBook ($25 USD): available in PDF, ePub, and mobi.

 - The book is also available from the UofT Bookstore and online retailers including amazon.ca.